cagrisungur/cagrisungur/hello.md

 * I made up this from several README's.
-* If you like it feel free to star :).
+* If you like it feel free to star :)
+* Feel free to use svg's and images under ./images